-- Provide detailed advice and information on the organisation's products and services; respond to client/public/supplier and internal organisation inquiries, within own function area, using such techniques as personal interview and liaison; explain organisation's viewpoint to clients and appropriate persons; using knowledge of internal/external regulatory requirements related to own function area. - o Acquire and use specialist vocabulary, i.e. technical/medical/legal within the scope of this grade.
+- Provide detailed advice and information on the organisation's products and services; respond to client/public/supplier and internal organisation inquiries, within own function area, using such techniques as personal interview and liaison; explain organisation's viewpoint to clients and appropriate persons; using knowledge of internal/external regulatory requirements related to own function area. - Acquire and use specialist vocabulary, i.e. technical/medical/legal within the scope of this grade.

-Create new forms of files and records as required using computer-based records systems; e.g. customer/client/supplier and subscription lists.
+Create new forms of files and records as required using computer-pasca required from external computer and subscription lists.
 Access, identify, and extract information as required from external sources, e.g. databases, libraries, local authorities.